Azure/azure-sdk/docs/general/implementation.md

 - **Compatibility** - Often times you do not control a dependency and it may choose to evolve in a direction that is incompatible with your original use.
 - **Security** - If a security vulnerability is discovered in a dependency, it may be difficult ortime consuming to get the vulnerability corrected if Microsoft does not control the dependencys code base.

-{% include requirement/MUST %} depend on the Azure Core library for functionality that is common across all client libraries.
+{% include requirement/MUST id="general-dependencies-azure-core" %} depend on the Azure Core library for functionality that is common across all client libraries.
 This library includes APIs for HTTP connectivity, global configuration, and credential handling.

-{% include requirement/MUSTNOT %} be dependent on any other packages within the client library distribution package.
+{% include requirement/MUSTNOT id="general-dependencies-approved-only" %} be dependent on any other packages within the client library distribution package.
 Dependencies are by-exception and need a thorough vetting through architecture review.
 This does not apply to build dependencies, which are acceptable and commonly used.

-{% include requirement/SHOULD %} consider copying or linking required code into the client library in order to avoid taking a dependency on another package that could conflict with the ecosystem.
+{% include requirement/SHOULD id="general-dependencies-vendoring" %} consider copying or linking required code into the client library in order to avoid taking a dependency on another package that could conflict with the ecosystem.
 Make sure that you are not violating any licensing agreements and consider the maintenance that will be required of the duplicated code. ["A little copying is better than a little dependency"][1] (YouTube).

-{% include requirement/MUSTNOT %} depend on concrete logging, dependency injection, or configuration technologies (except as implemented in the Azure Core library).
+{% include requirement/MUSTNOT id="general-dependencies-concrete" %} depend on concrete logging, dependency injection, or configuration technologies (except as implemented in the Azure Core library).
 The client library will be used in applications that might be using the logging, DI, and configuration technologies of their choice.

 Language specific guidelines will maintain a list of approved dependencies.